Major Wins for Therapy Providers in the 2025 Medicare Physician Fee Schedule

 Telehealth in Jeopardy

-Unfortunately, CMS has not extended any of the telehealth flexibilities granted during the public health emergency.
-As a result, PTs, OTs and SLPs will not be eligible providers of telehealth as of January 1, 2025.
+While supervision requirements improved, the 2025 Medicare Physician Fee Schedule did not extend telehealth flexibilities introduced during the public health emergency.
+As a result, PTs, OTs, and SLPs will not be eligible providers of telehealth as of January 1, 2025.
 Restrictions on site of service and geography will be restored to their pre-pandemic state as well—unless Congress can act in time.
 We strongly encourage providers to reach out to their lawmakers directly or through the APTA’s patient action center.

 Major Win on Plan of Care Certification